 Investing in stocks and shares or any other commodity can be a successful way of making money.
 However, it can also lead to people losing their entire life savings.
-Fraudsters will persuade you to invest in all kinds of products.
-They will offer you high rates of return, particularly over longer periods of time, which often do not exist.
+Fraudsters will persuade you to invest in all kinds of products, offering high rates of return, particularly over longer periods of time, which often do not exist.